Chapter 12: Compensation And Payroll

+Swarthmore College’s staff compensation program is designed to attract, retain, and motivate a highly talented and committed workforce in support of the College’s mission and goals.
 Swarthmore, like most other employers, is subject to federal laws that govern salary and wage activity.
 The Fair Labor Standards Act (FLSA) sets the minimum wage rate and defines whether a position is entitled to overtime compensation.
 Staff positions at Swarthmore are grouped into position categories for a number of purposes, such as administering salaries and benefits and creating various information and reports.
-According to FLSA legal guidelines, staff positions are categorized as either "exempt" or "non exempt."
+According to FLSA legal guidelines, staff positions are categorized as either "exempt" or "non-exempt" (overtime eligible).

 Exempt staff positions are those that are exempt from certain provisions of the FLSA and are not entitled to overtime pay.
 These positions generally include administrators, managers, and professionals (including faculty).
 Staff members in exempt positions receive a fixed weekly salary, which is paid on a monthly basis.
 The work of exempt staff is evaluated and compensated on outcomes accomplished.
 When the occasion warrants, exempt employees work beyond the hours that offices are open for business.

-For staff positions that are defined by law as non exempt, the College is required to keep hourly time records and calculates pay on an hourly basis.
-All paraprofessional, technical, clerical, secretarial, skilled craft, service, and maintenance positions are classified under the FLSA as non exempt.
+For staff positions that are defined by law as non-exempt, the College is required to keep hourly time records and calculates pay on an hourly basis.
+Most paraprofessional, technical, clerical, administrative, skilled craft, service, and maintenance positions are classified under the FLSA as non-exempt.
 Such positions are entitled to overtime pay at 1-1/2 times the employee's regular pay rate for all hours beyond 40 in a work week.
 Paid time off hours such as vacation, sick, holiday and compensatory time count toward the 40 hour threshold for overtime eligibility.

-There are three types of staff employment status at Swarthmore: regular, temporary, and limited term employment.
+There are five types of staff employment status at Swarthmore: regular, temporary, limited term, seasonal and on-call employment.

 Full-Time and Part-Time Positions

-Under any of the employment categories above (regular, temporary, or limited term), you may be employed in a full time or part time capacity.
+Under any of the employment categories above, you may be employed in a full time or part time capacity.
 Full time staff positions are positions of .75 FTE or greater and part time staff positions are those positions of less than .75 FTE.

 Swarthmore is a complex organization, with many different staff position titles.
 We use an evaluation system to analyze positions and to organize them into position classifications.
 This helps us be competitive with other employers in the labor market and be consistent within Swarthmore itself.

-Positions are evaluated using a number of potential factors such as education, experience, content expertise, technological complexity, welfare of others, organizational impact, internal and external communications, budget responsibility, freedom of action, supervision of others, physical effort, and physical work environment.
-Positions that are similar in terms of these factors are grouped into the same or similar pay grades.
+Positions are evaluated using a number of potential factors such as education, experience, content expertise, technological complexity, organizational impact, internal and external equity, budget responsibility, supervision of others, physical effort, and physical work environment.

 Positions that are grouped into a given pay grade have a "range" of pay that is appropriate for the types of positions in that group.
 The pay range reflects the overall value of those positions to the College, as well as local, regional, and national salary information that is studied by Swarthmore each year.
 Each grade falls into a pay range with a minimum, midpoint, and a maximum.
 Your initial pay rate reflects a combination of the pay grade and individual qualifications.

-Should your salary reach the maximum of your pay grade, annual increases (see Salary Increase Programs below) will take the form of a one time cash award, instead of an increase to your base pay.
+Should your salary reach the maximum of your pay grade, annual increases (see Salary Increase Programs below) will take the form of a one-time cash award, instead of an increase to your base pay.
 When your salary falls below the maximum of your pay grade, you would once again be eligible for annual salary increases.
-In any given year, a combination of increase to base and cash award may be combined, in order to maximize the reward for good performance while maintaining equity in the grading and salary structure .

-Promotional opportunities are most common when an employee moves from one position to another in a different pay grade.
-Staff who are interested in a posted position are encouraged to apply through the Human Resources web site at: http://www.swarthmore.edu/Admin/human_resources/employment.htm.
+Staff who are interested in a posted position are encouraged to apply through the Human Resources web site.

 Swarthmore College pays all non-exempt staff on a bi-weekly basis.
 Your supervisor can provide you with a list of paydays and the dates time sheets are due.
 All exempt staff are paid on the 15th of each month for work performed between the 1st and the 30th of that month.

 Distributing service awards, wellness incentive program prizes and gift cards/certificates is a way for the College and managers to reward or thank employees.
-Any award, prize, or gift issued to an employee for improvement suggestions, attendance achievements, or any other work related achievement are generally considered taxable under Federal Tax laws and are subject to withholding since they are made in connection with and as a result of an employment relationship.
+Any award, prize, or gift issued to an employee for above and beyond performance, or any other work related achievement are generally considered taxable under Federal Tax laws and are subject to withholding since they are made in connection with and as a result of an employment relationship.
 Limited exceptions are described below.